-By limiting overruns on contracts, MoDOT can continue to keep its maintenance and By limiting overruns on contracts, MoDOT can continue to keep its maintenance and construction commitments.
+By limiting overruns on contracts, MoDOT can continue to keep its maintenance and construction commitments.
 This emphasis, combined with the use of practical design and value engineering, has contributed to limiting overruns on contracts.
-MoDOT's performance in the first quarter of fiscal year 2022 is 1.0% over the award amount (\$2.0 million over the award amount of \$198 million worth of projects completed) with 53% of the projects being completed below the original award amount.
+MoDOT's performance in the first two quarters of fiscal year 2022 is 0.4% over the award amount (\$379 million over the award amount of \$431 million worth of projects completed) with 58% of the projects being completed below the original award amount.